Topic

 4.1 Content

-The residence permit provides a general right to take up employment and is thus not limited to work for one or more specific employers.
+The residence permit provides a general right to take up employment.
 However, an employment relationship with one employer may not last for more than six months.

 4.2 Duration